Yoshio Sakurauchi: Early life and education

-Career
+Political career

 Sakurauchi began his political career in 1947 when he was first elected to the lower house of Parliament.
 His constituency included Kashima.
 He served at the lower house for 18 terms.
 He was also once elected to the upper house, serving there for 19 months.

-He held different ministerial and party posts in his career.
+Sakurauchi held different ministerial and party posts in his career.
 In addition, he was leader of the Kano faction in the LDP.
 This faction was renamed as the Nakasone faction in 1965.
 His leadership of the faction lasted until 1989.
 Then the faction was headed by Michio Watanabe.

-In addition, he served as foreign minister, agriculture minister, minister of international trade and industry and construction minister.
+In addition, Sakurauchi served as foreign minister, agriculture minister, minister of international trade and industry and construction minister.
 Prime Minister Hayato Ikeda appointed Sakurauchi the minister of international trade and industry on 18 July 1964.
 Sakurauchi continued to serve in the same post in the next cabinet headed by Prime Minister Eisaku Satō, but he was fired and replaced by Miki Takeo in June 1965.
 On 28 April 1977, Sakurauchi was appointed construction minister to the government of Takeo Fukuda in a cabinet reshuffle, replacing Shiro Hasegawa in the post.
 Sakurauchi served as construction minister until 7 December 1978.

-He was appointed the secretary general of the LDP on 16 November 1979.
+Sakurauchi was appointed the secretary general of the LDP on 16 November 1979.
 During his term, he called for making the Yasukuni Shrine a state shrine.
 His term lasted until 30 November 1981 when he was named foreign minister.
 Susumu Nikaido replaced him as the secretary general of the LDP.
 He was appointed foreign minister in the cabinet led by Prime Minister Zenkō Suzuki on 30 November 1981, replacing Sunao Sonoda in the post.